 Task 2

-Discuss the importance of each of the processes explained in Task 1 in obtaining reliable result during scientific investigation.
+Discuss the importance of each of the processes explained in Task 1 in obtaining reliable results during scientific investigation.

 Task 3

 Provide specific examples of variables related to the scenario in the question (factors that may influence the wear on the metal rods), measurable data that can be used in the investigation and repeatable tests that can be conducted.